How to Tell if Odors From Well Water Are Coming from Well or Inside the House

 Aluminum Anode Rod

-Run the water hot water from each tap and notice an odor in hot water, not in the cold water.
+Run the water hot water from each tap and notice an odor in the hot water, not in the cold water.
 This indicates a problem with the water heater.
 Iron and sulfur bacteria can interact with the anode rod in water heaters, resulting in hydrogen sulfide gas only in hot water.

 Changing the anode rod to an aluminum-zinc rod can often solve this problem.